otsotech/JSON-translator/README.md

 a Python application for translating the strings in a JSON file to a different language.

 ## Features
+- Recursively processes a JSON data structure and translates all string values that meet certain conditions
-- Translate the strings in a JSON file to a specified target language
+- Uses the MyMemory Translation API to translate the string values from English to the specified target language
-- Uses machine translation for fast and accurate results
+- Skips string values that are not at least two characters long, do not contain a word, or contain only a single letter after being stripped of leading and trailing whitespace
+- Keeps track of the progress of the translation process and prints the percentage complete
-- Easy to use
+- Easy to use and customize to fit your translation needs

 ## Getting Started
 To use the JSON Translator, you will need to have Python 3 installed on your machine.
 You will also need to install the required dependencies by running the following command: